Audi Q4 Sportback e-tron Review 2024

 The problem is compounded on electric SUVs because the batteries add even more weight.
 Often they crash and thump over big bumps and rock around on undulating roads (Mustang Mach-e, we're looking at you), but the Audi Q4 Sportback largely e-tron manages to avoid this trait.
 At least it does if you spec it right.

 That's probably the worst spec possible for ride quality, and sure enough the Q4 e-tron Sportback felt more unsettled than we'd like.
-Keep the extra money for those bigger wheels and spend it (with change to spare) on adaptive suspension.
-However, while the ride of our car was less settled it was never noisy or jolting like a Tesla Model Y.
+However, while the ride of our car was less settled it was never noisy or jolting like a Tesla Model Y. Audi now no longer lists adaptive suspension as an option and all models come with Drive Select to give you a choice of standard, sport, eco, and individual driving modes.

-Audi Q4 Sportback 35 and 45 e-tron models are rear-wheel drive, with a single electric motor driving the rear axle.
+Audi Q4 Sportback 35 and 40 e-tron models are rear-wheel drive, with a single electric motor driving the rear axle.
 This means that they feel quite agile, particularly around town where an impressive 10.2 metre turning circle means you can turn on a dime without kerbing those big alloys.
-We don't know if the four-wheel drive 50 has a worse turning circle, but doesn't feel any more cumbersome.
+We don't know if the four-wheel drive 45, 50 and 55 models have a worse turning circle, but they don't feel any more cumbersome.

 There's loads of grip out of town, too, and a positive feel through the steering.
 However being a taller SUV with big wheels you do get a bit of 'head toss' on less smooth country lanes (where your head jiggles from side to side as the car struggles to control its body movements).
 Overall, though, it's better than the Mustang, more comfortable than a BMW iX3 and better controlled than a Mercedes-Benz EQA.

-The Audi Q4 Sportback e-tron is available in three core flavours, just like the standard Q4.
+The Audi Q4 Sportback e-tron was launched in three core flavours, just like the standard Q4.
 The entry-level car is the 35 e-tron, which uses a 52kWh (usable) battery and a 170PS motor driving the rear wheels.
 With 310Nm torque, this'll saunter to 62mph in 9.0 seconds flat.
 We say saunter, because that's no faster than, say, an electric Fiat 500

 The mid-range Audi Q4 Sportback 40 e-tron is a better bet as a premium car.
 This uses an 77kWh battery and a 204PS electric motor, again driving the rear wheels.
 With 310Nm of torque it takes 8.5 seconds to cover 0-62mph – not a particularly rapid time by electric vehicle standards, but punchy enough to take the stress out of joining fast-moving traffic.